(For Adults and Children)

 Understanding your Care is important:

-A PCP or family doctor is not an expert in mental health since they are not trained in mental health issues as a Psychiatrist is even though they may be prescribing medications.
+A PCP or family doctor is not an expert in mental health since they are not trained in mental health issues as a Psychiatrist is.
 A therapist or Psychologist may call themselves Doctors but they are not medical doctors since they did not attend medical school.
 They usually have a Ph.D which is an academic degree and not a medical degree.
 Therefore they cannot prescribe medications or write a prescription for medications.

 The Psychiatrist attended medical school earning a Medical Degree and then going on to complete a rigorous four year residency in Mental Health typically at a large Hospital's Psychiatry Department where they receive hands on training working with mental health patients both in an in patient and out patient setting.
 A Child Psychiatrist goes through further additional specialized training working with children, teenagers and families in an accredited facility.
 The child and adolescent psychiatrist uses the knowledge of biological, psychological, and social factors in working with patients.
 Initially, a comprehensive diagnostic examination is performed to evaluate the current problem with attention to its physical, genetic, developmental, emotional, cognitive, educational, family, peer, and social components.
 The child and adolescent psychiatrist arrives at a diagnosis and diagnostic formulation which are shared with the patient and family.
 The child and adolescent psychiatrist then designs a treatment plan which considers all the components and discusses these recommendations with the child or adolescent and family.
 (Source ACCP)